Bohuns History, Family Crest & Coats of Arms

 Early Origins of the Bohuns family

 The surname Bohuns was first found in Sussex.
 Humphrey with the Beard (died c.
 1113) was a Norman soldier and nobleman fought in the Norman Conquest of England of 1066 and is the earliest known ancestor of the de Bohun family.
 He had three sons: Robert de Bohun, who had no issue; Richard de Bohun, progenitor through the female line, of the Bohuns of Midhurst; and Humphrey I de Bohun (died c.1123) who through marriage became "the founder of the fortunes of his family."
 His son, Humphrey II de Bohun (died 1165) continued the lineage.
 His son, Henry de Bohun (1176-1220), was the 1st Earl of Hereford and Hereditary Constable of England from 1199 to 1220.

 Early History of the Bohuns family

 This web page shows only a small excerpt of our Bohuns research.
 Another 156 words (11 lines of text) covering the years 1176, 1220, 1215, 1275, 1298, 1342, 1373, 1368, 1394, 1587, 1660, 1645, 1699, 1698 and are included under the topic Early Bohuns History in all our PDF Extended History products and printed products wherever possible.

 Bohuns Spelling Variations

 Anglo-Norman names are characterized by a multitude of spelling variations.
 When the Normans became the ruling people of England in the 11th century, they introduced a new language into a society where the main languages of Old and later Middle English had no definite spelling rules.
 These languages were more often spoken than written, so they blended freely with one another.
 Contributing to this mixing of tongues was the fact that medieval scribes spelled words according to sound, ensuring that a person's name would appear differently in nearly every document in which it was recorded.
 The name has been spelled Bohon, Bohun, Bone, Boon, Boone, Bohan, Bound and many more.

 Early Notables of the Bohuns family (pre 1700)

 Outstanding amongst the family at this time was Humphrey VII de Bohun (d.
-1298), 3rd Earl of Hereford and 2nd Earl of Essex, led the barons in opposition to King Edward I; Humphrey de Bohun (1342-1373), 7th (and last) Earl of Hereford, 6th...
-Another 81 words (6 lines of text) are included under the topic Early Bohuns Notables in all our PDF Extended History products and printed products wherever possible.
+1298), 3rd Earl of Hereford and 2nd Earl of Essex, who, along with Roger Bigod, Earl of Norfolk, led the barons in opposition to King Edward I; Humphrey de Bohun (1342-1373), 7th (and last) Earl of Hereford, 6th Earl of Essex and 2nd Earl of Northampton; and Mary de Bohun (c.1368-1394), who was the...

+Another 66 words (5 lines of text) are included under the topic Early Bohuns Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Bohuns family to Ireland

 Some of the Bohuns family moved to Ireland, but this topic is not covered in this excerpt.

 Another 75 words (5 lines of text) about their life in Ireland is included in all our PDF Extended History products and printed products wherever possible.

-Migration of the Bohuns family to the New World and Oceana
+Migration of the Bohuns family

-.
+For many English families, the political and religious disarray that plagued their homeland made the frontiers of the New World an attractive prospect.
+Thousands migrated, aboard cramped disease-ridden ships.
+They arrived sick, poor, and hungry, but were welcomed in many cases with far greater opportunity than at home in England.
 Many of these hardy settlers went on to make important contributions to the emerging nations in which they landed.
 Among early immigrants bearing the name Bohuns or a variant listed above were: Lawrence Bohun, who arrived in Virginia in 1610; Ann Bone, who settled in Virginia in 1663; William Bone settled in Virginia in 1643; John Bone settled in Maryland in 1747.